 Your right of access to personal data

-You have the right to obtain confirmation of whether we process personal data about you, to receive a copy of your personal data held by us as a controller, and to obtain information about how and why we process your personal data (similar to the information provided in this privacy statement).
-This right may be exercised by emailing us at firstname.lastname@example.org
+You have the right to obtain confirmation of whether we process personal data about you.
+You can receive a copy of your personal data or to obtain information about how and why we process your personal data.
+This is similar to the information that the privacy section provides.
+You can exercise this right by emailing us at firstname.lastname@example.org

 Your right to rectification / amendment of personal data

-You have the right to request for your personal data to be amended or rectified where it is inaccurate (for example, if you change your name or address), and to have any incomplete personal data completed.
+You have the right to request for your personal data.
+To be amended or rectified where it is inaccurate (for example, if you change your name or address).
+OR to have any incomplete personal data completed.

-To update personal data submitted to us, you may email us at email@example.com, where appropriate, contact us via the relevant website registration page or directly amend the personal details held on relevant websites or applications with which you registered.
+To update personal data submitted to us, you may email us at email@example.com.
+You can also contact us via the relevant website registration page.
+Alternatively you can amend the personal details held on relevant websites or applications with which you registered.

 When practically possible, once we are informed that any personal data processed by us is no longer accurate, we will make updates as appropriate based on your updated information.